GearGrams/geargrams_wp/readme.txt

 			* Optional
 			* The diameter of the pie
 			* default 300
-		* title
-			* Optional
-			* The title of the list.
-			* If set to an empty string then no title will display.
-			* Default: ""
 		* categories
 			* Optional
 			* Comma seprated list of categories. example: "food,clothing"